rqlite/rqlite/README.md

 *rqlite* is a distributed relational database, which uses [SQLite](https://www.sqlite.org/) as its storage engine. rqlite is written in [Go](http://golang.org/) and uses [Raft](http://raftconsensus.github.io/) to achieve consensus across all the instances of the SQLite databases. rqlite ensures that every change made to the system is made to a quorum of SQLite databases, or none at all.
 It also gracefully handles leader elections, and tolerates failures of machines, including the leader.

 ### Why?
 rqlite gives you the functionality of a [rock solid](http://www.sqlite.org/testing.html), fault-tolerant, replicated relational database, but with very easy installation, deployment, and operation.
-With it you've got a lightweight and reliable distributed store for relational data.
+With it you've got a **lightweight** and **reliable distributed relational data store**.
 Think [etcd](https://github.com/coreos/etcd/) or [Consul](https://github.com/hashicorp/consul), but with relational data modelling also available.

 You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run a heavier solution like MySQL.